Geography and distribution

 This species at Kew

-At Kew, Digitalis purpurea can be seen growing wild in the grounds of Queen Charlotte's Cottage.
+Digitalis purpurea can be seen growing wild in the grounds of Queen Charlotte's Cottage at Kew.
 It is also grown in the Queen’s Garden (behind Kew Palace), the Secluded Garden, and the Woodland Garden around the Temple of Aeolus.
 Extensive areas of foxgloves can be seen in the woodlands at Wakehurst.

 Specimens of Digitalis purpurea leaves, seeds, roots, wood, prepared digitalis BP, a ‘concentrated infusion of foxglove’, and digoxin tablets are held in Kew’s Economic Botany Collection in the Sir Joseph Banks Building, where they are available to researchers by appointment.